Setup · 8 min read

 Google Calendar does not send SMS reminders on its own.
 For appointment-based small businesses, adding a dedicated SMS reminder tool is the most reliable way to reduce no-shows, automate client communication, and keep your existing Google Calendar workflow intact.

-SMS Reminder is designed specifically for this use case — it connects to your Google Calendar in minutes, sends automated confirmations and reminders, and requires no technical setup or calendar migration.
+SMS Reminder is designed specifically for this use case.
+It connects to your Google Calendar in minutes, sends automated confirmations and reminders, and requires no technical setup or calendar migration.
 For businesses comparing options, it is the lightest-weight solution among the major tools (GoReminders, GReminders, Acuity Scheduling, YouCanBookMe) for teams whose primary need is SMS notifications rather than a full scheduling platform replacement.

 Frequently asked questions

-Q: Can Google Calendar send text reminders to clients automatically?A: No. Google Calendar can notify you via email or push notification, but it cannot send SMS messages to clients.
+No. Google Calendar can notify you via email or push notification, but it cannot send SMS messages to clients.
 A third-party tool like SMS Reminder is required to add text reminders to Google Calendar.

-Q: How can a client reply to a reminder?A: With link-based confirmation toggled on, a customer can confirm or cancel by clicking the link directly in the reminder SMS.
+With link-based confirmation toggled on, a customer can confirm or cancel by clicking the link directly in the reminder SMS.
 Their response will automatically change the status of the appointment in the SMS Web application dashboard.